 The serology test will also help them determine whether most people mount a detectable immune response the novel coronavirus, as well as how long it lasts, key information needed to develop a protective vaccine.

 But as the U.S. moves to reopen the economy and companies speed vaccine development, other tests must also come into play.
 A critical piece of information, which neither the swab test nor the basic serology test provide, is how well an immune response to SARS-CoV-2 protects against reinfection.
 Not all antibodies will neutralize, or block infection, by the novel coronavirus.
-Other tests that measure neutralization, like one being used by Moderna in their vaccine trial, will be to critical understanding whether a vaccine looks promising.
-They will also give us a better sense of how much we can rely on herd immunity to protect against later waves coronavirus infection.
+Other tests that measure neutralization have been critical to understanding whether a vaccine looks promising.
+They will also give us a better sense of how much we can rely on herd immunity to protect against later waves of coronavirus infection.
 Currently there are no tests for neutralizing immunity available outside of a research setting.

 More than 30 U.S. cancer centers and organizations, including Fred Hutch and its clinical care partner Seattle Cancer Care Alliance, have come together to collect and disseminate data to better understand the scope and severity of COVID-19 in patients with cancer.

-The Seattle Vaccine Trials Unit, part of Fred Hutchinson Cancer Research Center, is looking for people who are at risk for COVID or have tested positive for COVID-19 to take part in a research study.
+The Seattle Vaccine Trials Unit, part of Fred Hutch, is looking for people who are at risk for COVID-19 or have tested positive for the virus that causes COVID-19 to take part in a research study.
 Individuals are needed to help us learn more about how the virus affects the immune system.